Solar+Storage: Battery types for solar systems

 What types of batteries to choose?

-There are multiple models of batteries capable of storing solar energy; each has advantages and disadvantages.
 There are 4 types of batteries mainly used for solar energy storage applications.
 Understanding the differences between the 4 leading solutions available in the market will be key to selecting the right product for your project.

 Below is a summary of the most trusted technologies currently on the market :